 “Segregation of Duties” (SoD), also known as “Separation of Duties”, is a system of internal controls within an organization.
 SoD policies act as a first line of defense when protecting organizations against regulatory noncompliance and fraudulent activity.

 Many business processes, if executed by a single person, can often create a conflict of interest.
 For example, an employee should not be able to submit and approve their own purchase orders.
 SoD principles dictate that such processes must be split up between multiple people within an organization.
 A process may even require multiple approvers in the case of high-risk processes.

-It is not possible to simply purchase SoD concepts.
-Organizations often implement segregation of duties through diligent risk management practices.
+It is not possible to simply purchase SoD.
+Organizations often implement SoD through diligent risk management practices.
 There are, however, software solutions that can help reinforce SoD policies and greatly assist compliance efforts.
-They do this by strengthening access controls, as well as by providing extensive monitoring, and the ability to trace audit trails.
+They do this by strengthening access controls, as well as by providing extensive monitoring and the ability to trace audit trails.

 Additional examples of processes that utilize SoD include: